I’ve heard no shortage of stereotypes in my life.

 Stereotypes traffic in averages, but they ignore all variance.
 And that variance is what makes us individuals.
 It is what makes us human.
 Casting aside that variance, strips us of our humanity.

 Statistical differences between demographics, even if they do exist, are almost never relevant to our daily lives.
 When deciding who to hire, befriend or vote for, there are far more relevant individual attributes that trump any and all aggregate statistical differences.
+For example, individual accomplishments credentials and references, are far better predictors of job success, compared to race gender or nationality.

 Stereotypes give us the illusion of knowledge, when in truth, we know nothing about the individuals behind the stereotype.
 Good or bad, selfish or selfless, smart or dumb, industrious or lazy – these traits can all be found in every single group.
 When we dismiss an entire demographic based on their average, we are tarring and feathering countless innocent, good people, for the crime of their birth circumstances.